mitselek/t88otsing/applications/Elektrum_Eesti/IT_projektijuht/homework/task1/task1_agile_plan.md

 **Sprint Goal**: Enable automatic promo code generation for existing and new customers with persistence in CC&B.

+**Business Value Delivered**: Existing customers receive unique shareable codes, establishing the foundation for viral customer acquisition growth.

 **User Stories**:

 1. **US-001**: As an existing electricity customer, I want a unique promo code automatically generated when my contract activates, so I can share it with friends.
    - **Acceptance Criteria**:
      - Code generated on contract activation event
      - Code is unique across all accounts
-     - Code stored in CC&B Account → Services tab
+     - Code stored in CC&B Account -> Services tab
      - Code format: 8-character alphanumeric (e.g., "A123B456")
      - Code status: ACTIVE upon generation